Latest infoOxford As of January 2019, I will be a Professor of Pure Mathematics at the University of Oxford and Tutorial

-Organisation I am a co-organiser of the joint KCL/UCL Geometry Seminar and Brussels-London Geometry Seminar and the London Geometric Analysis Reading Seminar.
+Organisation I am a co-organiser of the joint KCL/UCL Geometry Seminar, the Brussels-London Geometry Seminar and the London Geometric Analysis Reading Seminar.
 As part of the Fields Institute thematic program on Geometric Analysis, I co-organised a Minischool and Workshop on G2 Manifolds and Related Topics on 19--25 August 2017.
 I co-organised the workshops G 2 Days 2014 at UCL and G 2 Days 2012 at King's and UCL, with support from EPSRC grants.
 I co-organised a Differential Geometry workshop on 31 March - 1 April 2015 at the BMC-BAMC in Cambridge, as part of the Brussels-London Geometry seminar.
 I also co-organised an LMS-CMI Research School in summer 2014 (where I was also gave a lecture course) and UCL Geometry and Topology Days in 2013 which were supported by LMS conference grants.
 I have also organised Geometry and Topology Open Days at UCL for prospective PhD students.

 Keep informed Follow @jdlotay Follow me on Twitter @jdlotay and find out more about geometry and topology at UCL on the group webpage and the UCL Geometry and Topology Group blog.